Muslim hijabi hipsters fusing fashion with faith

 Last year, a group called Mipsterz, or Muslim Hipsters, made a short video of a group of American Muslim women skateboarding in heels and showing off their ultra-stylish hijabi styles.
 The video drew mixed reactions, including criticism from people who thought it bent too much toward Western notions of beauty and went against Islamic principles of humility.

 Marwa Atik, 23, was in the video and saw it as a chance to position her fashion line, Vela Scarves, which she produces in Los Angeles.

-The graduate of Fashion Institute of Design and Merchandising in Los Angeles says she sold more than 3,200 scarves last year and plans to expand her offerings to include apparel.
+The graduate of Fashion Institute of Design and Merchandising in Los Angeles says she sold more than 3,200 scarves last year to customers around the world and plans to expand her offerings to include apparel.

 For her, wearing the headscarf has never been a barrier to being fashionable.

 "It's very easy to get into the stereotypes and start to feel insecure," she said.
 "I made sure people see me as I see me."